Borderline Personality Disorder vs Bipolar: Is BPD Worse?

 Symptoms of Borderline Personality Disorder

-Because of the instability related to behavior, mood and self-image, people living with personality disorders generally struggle with maintaining meaningful and productive interpersonal relationships.
+Because of the instability related to behavior, mood, and self-image, people living with personality disorders generally struggle with maintaining meaningful and productive interpersonal relationships.

-Some of the Symptoms of Borderline Personality Disorder can include:
+The Symptoms of Borderline Personality Disorder include:

-• Self-harming issues, such as cutting or burning
+- Self-harming issues like cutting or burning

 The severity and number of symptoms an individual with Borderline Personality Disorder experiences will also vary from person to person.